What is a Search Experience | Yext Hitchhikers Platform

 search example

-You’ll notice there’s a prominent search bar for users to search with and tabs for them to run searches on other verticals.
-In the results section below there’s a direct answer, as well as results from two verticals: help articles and FAQs.
-You’ll learn more about what each of these mean in the coming resources.
+You’ll notice a prominent search bar and tabs to run searches on other verticals.
+The results section shows a direct answer at the top and results from two verticals: help articles and FAQs.
+You’ll learn more about what these features mean in the coming resources.

 unit Quiz